rondevera/jslintmate/README.markdown

 Options
 -------

-If JSLint is too strict for your taste, you can add options to the top of each JS file.
-These serve as a barebones code style guide, and let a whole team keep their standards synced.
-For example:
+If JSLint or JSHint are too strict or lenient for your taste, you can set options for each.
+These options serve as a barebones code style guide, and let teammates keep their standards synced.
+Three ways to do this:

+* Set options at the **top of each JS file**:

+  Adding options atop each JS file gives you fine-grained control.
+For
+  example:

         /*jslint  browser:  true,
                   eqeqeq:   true,
                   immed:    false,
                   newcap:   true,
                   nomen:    false,
                   onevar:   true,
                   plusplus: false,
                   undef:    true,
                   white:    false */
         /*global  window, jQuery, $, MyApp */

   This example is specifically for JSLint.
 To use it with JSHint, just change `/*jslint` to `/*jshint`.

-Tired of listing JSLint/JSHint options atop every JS file?
-Here are two
-alternatives:

 * Specify a **YAML config file**:

+  A YAML file is great for sharing options with project collaborators&mdash;everyone uses the same options for all JS files, and different projects can have different options.
+The simple YAML config file used by [jslint\_on\_rails][jslint_on_rails_config] is a good example.
+  Setup:

-  1. Within TextMate, go to Bundles > Bundle Editor > Edit Commands.
+  1. Within TextMate, go to *Bundles > Bundle Editor > Edit Commands*.
-  2. Expand "JavaScript JSLintMate" and highlight "Run JSLintMate".
+  2. Expand *JavaScript JSLintMate* and highlight *Run JSLintMate*.
   3. Add the config file path as `--linter-options-file`.
-For example (no line breaks):
+For example (customize the file path as needed; no line breaks):

             ruby path/to/jslintmate.rb --linter-options-file="$TM_PROJECT_DIRECTORY/config/jslint.yml"

-      Customize this file path as needed.

-  This is great for sharing options with project collaborators&mdash;everyone uses the same options for all JS files, and different projects can have different options.
-The simple YAML config file used by [jslint\_on\_rails][jslint_on_rails_config] is a good example.

 * Specify **global JSLint/JSHint options** for use across projects:

-  1. Within TextMate, go to Bundles > Bundle Editor > Edit Commands.
+  1. Within TextMate, go to *Bundles > Bundle Editor > Edit Commands*.
-  2. Expand "JavaScript JSLintMate" and highlight "Run JSLintMate".
+  2. Expand *JavaScript JSLintMate* and highlight *Run JSLintMate*.
   3. Add your list of options as `--linter-options`.
 For example (no line breaks):

             ruby path/to/jslintmate.rb --linter-options=browser=true,onevar=false

-  This is useful if you don't have a config file.

 You can specify `--linter-options` and `--linter-options-file` together.
 Options from the config file will merge with (and selectively override)